ora0600/connected-selfdrivingcar-in-a-smartcity-with-Confluent-Kafka/Readme.md

 git clone https://github.com/ora0600/connected-selfdrivingcar-in-a-smartcity-with-Confluent-Kafka.git
 ```
 Now, everything is stored for execute this demo.
-If you want to download Simlulator by yourself following these instructions:
+You need to download Simlulator by yourself following these instructions:
 Download Simulator Version 1 from : [UDACITY] (https://github.com/udacity/self-driving-car-sim)
 ```bash
 mkdir self-driving-car